mcochner/qreport/README.md

 qreport
 =======

-A toy project in Java solving a possible real-world-problem from business.
+A toy project in Java solving a possible real-world-problem from business described in ask_with_data.zip.
 A test-bed for some Design Patterns.
-The task with sample input data can be found in the file in main directory: task_with_data.zip.